Nischay-Pro/mfcfd/README.md

 * `src_serial` contains the code for the MPI version of the primal solver.

 In addition to these, we have
-* `install` contains the Python script to generate the executable for main verseions of the solvers.
+* `install` contains the Python script to generate the executable for main versions of the solvers.
 * `examples` contains the subdirectories for the versions of the code containing all the required files and inputs via which the executable will run.

 ## Building